-Report on matters under paragraph 4 (1AC) of Part 1 of the Third-Schedule 3 to the Hong Kong Insurance Companies Ordinance
+Report on matters under paragraph 4 (1AC) of Part 1 of Schedule 3 to the Hong Kong Insurance Ordinance

-In respect of the e Company's general business, the relevant pre emium income, the relevant claims outstanding and t he relevant amount ap oplicable, as de fined in secti ion 10 of the Ord inance and reported in note x to the financial information n, amounted to HK\$, HK\$ and HK\$ respectively as at 31 December 20X1.

-In respect of the Company's long term business, the [relevant amount applicable, as defined in Section 10 of the Ordinance]/[required margin of solvency, as determined by the Company's appointed actuary in accordance with the Insurance Companies-(Margin of Solvency) RegulationRules], being greater than the [required margin of solvency, as determined by the company's appointed actuary in accordance with the Insurance Companies-(Margin of Solvency) RegulationRules]/[relevant amount applicable, as defined in Section 10 of the Ordinance], amounted to HK\$ as at 31 December 20X1.

-In our opinion:

-- (i) proper records have been maintained in accordance with section 16 of the Ordinance in respect of the year ended 31 December 20X1; and - (ii) the value of the assets of the Company as stated in the financial information exceeds its liabilities by not less than HK\$, being the aggregate of the [relevant amount applicable_and attributable to its general business and the required margin of solvency attributable to its long term business]/[relevant amounts applicable] as at 31 December 20X1.
+In respect of the Company's general business, the relevant premium income, the relevant claims outstanding and the relevant amount applicable, as defined in section 10 of the Ordinance and reported in note x to the financial information, amounted to HK\$, HK\$ and HK\$ respectively as at 31 December 20X1.
+In respect of the Company's long term business, the [relevant amount applicable, as defined in Section 10 of the Ordinance]/[required margin of solvency, as determined by the Company's appointed actuary in accordance with the Insurance (Margin of Solvency) Rules], being greater than the [required margin of solvency, as determined by the company's appointed actuary in accordance with the Insurance (Margin of Solvency) Rules]/[relevant amount applicable, as defined in Section 10 of the Ordinance], amounted to HK\$ as at 31 December 20X1.
+In our opinion: (i) proper records have been maintained in accordance with section 16 of the Ordinance in respect of the year ended 31 December 20X1; and (ii) the value of the assets of the Company as stated in the financial information exceeds its liabilities by not less than HK\$, being the aggregate of the [relevant amount applicable and attributable to its general business and the required margin of solvency attributable to its long term business]/[relevant amounts applicable] as at 31 December 20X1.
+ABC & Co.
+Certified Public Accountants (Practising) [or Certified Public Accountants] [Auditor Address]